Insight | Japanese Netsuke

 June 2022 available to view here

-In the crafting of Netsuke there is no real preferable material and often it comes down to collector’s preferences however there are some types of netsuke in which the maker mainly used one particular material.
+In the crafting of Netsuke, there is no real preferable material, and often, it comes down to collector’s preferences; however, there are some types of Netsuke in which the maker mainly uses one particular material.
 For example, in the above images the Sea creature’s netsuke is thought to be the only one known in wood, the other examples known are in ivory increasing the price tenfold due to its rarity.
 Below we have compiled a list of various materials known to have been used in Netsuke carving, whilst it is a comprehensive list it is not limited to the below content.

 - Ivory – (most commonly used before the modern-day ivory ban)